 Let’s examine them in more detail below.

-Therefore, it is advisable to exercise caution if you come across one in your search for a blue sapphire ring.
-This is because there are some less than reputable dealers out there who try to take advantage of the Kashmir’s reputation.
-Thus, any blue sapphire offered for sale under the name “Kashmir” should be accompanied by a report from an internationally-recognized gemological lab, such as the Gemological Institute of America (GIA).
+Therefore, it is advisable to exercise caution if you come across a Kashmir Sapphire in your search for a blue sapphire ring.
+This is because there are some less-than-reputable dealers out there who try to take advantage of the Kashmir’s reputation.
+Thus, any blue sapphire offered for sale under the name “Kashmir” should be accompanied by a report from an internationally recognised gemological lab, such as the Gemological Institute of America (GIA).

 Thailand has been a trading hub for sapphire and ruby since the 1950s.
 Most of the sapphires mined here come from the Chanthaburi, Trat, and Kanchanaburi regions.